apetrovYa/docker_ee_solution_briefs/docker_ee_logging_splunk/generate_logging_data.rst

         <html><body><h1>It works!</h1></body></html>

-Run the following **curl** command to cause the Apache HTTP Web Server container to generate logging data.
+Run the following **curl** command to cause the Apache HTTP Web Server container to generate more logging data.
 Substitute ``docker-node-name`` with the hostname of any docker node in the swarm.

     ..  code-block:: bash